silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 You apply.
 In advance.
 On stated grounds.

 Here are the grounds.
-To register as a general postal voter you must be unable to attend a polling place because you are: enrolled more than 20 km from one; a patient in a hospital or nursing home and unable to travel; unable to travel due to being infirm at home; caring for a seriously ill or infirm person; serving a prison sentence of less than three years; a silent elector; prevented by religious beliefs; unable to sign your name due to physical incapacity; an overseas elector; serving abroad with the defence force or the federal police; *an elector with disability and unable to travel to a polling place from the place you live*; or caring for a person with disability. [^49] [^n]
+To register as a general postal voter you must be unable to attend a polling place because you are: enrolled more than 20 km from one; a patient in a hospital or nursing home and unable to travel; unable to travel due to being infirm at home; caring for a seriously ill or infirm person; serving a prison sentence of less than three years; a silent elector; prevented by religious beliefs; unable to sign your name due to physical incapacity; an overseas elector; serving abroad with the defence force or the federal police; *an elector with disability and unable to travel to a polling place from the place you live*; or caring for a person with disability. [^49][^49a][^n]

 Read that list again with an autistic voter in mind, and notice the verb. *Travel.* Unable to travel.
 Infirm.
 Physical incapacity.
 Every disability-related ground on it is written in the vocabulary of getting there.